-By linking both the parties to a single network, the on-demand handyman model has reconciled the void between consumers needing home services and home service providers.
-There are a range of home facilities that are only available with a single tap on the smartphone, such as cleaning services, home care services, installation services, pest control services, or repair services.
+By linking both parties to a single network, the on-demand handyman model has reconciled the void between consumers needing home services and home service providers.
+There is a range of home facilities that are only available with a single tap on the smartphone, such as cleaning services, home care services, installation services, pest control services, or repair services.

 The customer or the seeker only needs to install the app, search for the services he is looking for, and then send a request for the home services needed to the service provider.
 On the app, the service provider receives the order for service and will include the quote for the same.
 For displaying and handling everything from the site panel, the admin has access to all the databases.

 Service seekers and service providers alike benefit from it.
-Timely facilities, round the clock efficiency, and easiness in domestic qualms are the perks of the home service software approach that gears up people to exploit them.
+Timely facilities, round-the-clock efficiency, and easiness in domestic qualms are the perks of the home service software approach that gears up people to exploit them.

 The handyman applications come under the on-demand home service app segment, which is projected to rise by 18.91% and hit USD 1,133.40 billion by 2026.

-While a number of such apps are already making a mark, there are certain apps which are growing at a bolt speed because of their quality services & wide customer popularity.
+While a number of such apps are already making a mark, there are certain apps that are growing at a bolt speed because of their quality services & wide customer popularity.
 One such app is Airtasker.

 Airtasker — Introduction